Sadalmelik-AT/3-column-preview-card/README.md

 This is the CSS:

-This selector targets the my pseudo-element when any element with the class btn is hovered
+This selector targets the  pseudo-element when any element with the class btn is hovered

 ```css
 .btn:hover:before {